 Engagement Team means all personnel performing an Engagement, including any experts contracted by the Firm in connection with that Engagement.

-Financial Information means historical, pro forma or prospective financial information or some combination thereof specified in the Engagement Document.
+Financial Information means historical, pro forma or prospective financial information or some combination of these as specified in the Engagement Document.

 Firm means (a) A sole practitioner, partnership, corporation or other entity of professional accountants;